 There are a number of rental units available in the University area.
 One of the best sources for advice and information about off-campus housing are your friends and classmates.
 If you know people who live off campus, ask them about where they live and about the pros and cons of living off campus.
 By asking around, you can find out if any of your friends or classmates are moving out of a great apartment that you can move into.
-Another good place to start your search may be the Rensselaer Union Off Campus Housing website.
+Another good place to start your search is the Places4Students Off-Campus Housing website.
 There are absolutely no guarantees about the quality and reliability of the information posted on the website, so it is very important to visit an apartment and meet the landlord before you agree to rent it!
-Apartment listings can be found in local newspapers as well as Craigslist and on Renters.com.
 The Apartment Hunting Checklist will also help you guide your search.

 Can RPI tell me what apartments and landlords are good?

 RPI does not maintain any information about the quality (good or bad) of a certain apartment or landlord, and RPI cannot provide you with this type of information.
 But, there are other ways you can discover this information.
 When you find a place you like, don't be shy about asking the current tenants if they have had a good experience living there.
 Current tenants are in the best position to give you information about potential problems you may encounter with an apartment or a landlord if you decide to move in.
 Students have also been known to post reviews of landlords on sites such as Reddit.

 Can first-year and second-year students live off campus at